jaberhuda901/FPGA-project-using-Vivado-and-VHDL/README.md

 # FPGA-project-using-Vivado-and-VHDL
-The code is a requirement for a lab work that introduces us to the Vivado software and VHDL programming.

-The code is used to build and test the following circuit using the Vivado software and VHDL programming.
+The project introduces us to VHDL programming writen using the Vivado Software.
+The code is used to build and test the following circuit using Vivado and VHDL programming.

 ![IMG_8763](https://github.com/jaberhuda901/FPGA-project-using-Vivado-and-VHDL/assets/79273239/949a8e61-b43e-4d74-bb78-2031c82b8895)

 ###  Learning Goals of the project